lunamidori5/Midori-AI-Website/content/about-us/carly-api.md

     style A,P fill:#f9f,stroke:#333,stroke-width:2px
     style G,R fill:#f9f,stroke:#333,stroke-width:2px
     style B,C,E,F fill:#ccf,stroke:#333,stroke-width:2px
-    style D, J fill:#ff9,stroke:#333,stroke-width:2px
+    style D,J fill:#ff9,stroke:#333,stroke-width:2px
 ```

 **Training Data and Model Foundation:**

-* Carly was trained on a vast dataset including video, text, photos, websites, and more.
-* Her initial model was based on the Nous Hermes and Stable Diffusion 2 models.
+* Her initial test model was based on the Nous Hermes and Stable Diffusion 2 models.
+* Carly was trained on a dataset that has about 10 years of data including video, text, photos, websites, and more.
+* Her newer 248T/6.8TB model and her 124T/3.75TB fallback model are a Diffusion type models, using a CLIP and UNCLIP token program by Midori AI.

 **Image Processing and Multimodal Capabilities:**

 * Carly's "Becca AI" model is a photo-based AI that can analyze images and videos.
 * This allows her to understand and process information from multiple sources.
+* This model is also able to drive a sim car in GTA V / Google Maps

 **Model Size and Capabilities:**